 Clean out some of your collections, particularly the entertainment-oriented ones.
 Sell the box sets on eBay and take the rest to a used media store.

 Bankruptcy is sometimes the best option if you’re simply faced with far more bills than you can currently pay.
 This is often the best choice if you’re making a reasonable income and live in a mortgaged home.
 The biggest drawback here is that it’s a nuclear bomb on your credit report – you’ll essentially be starting from scratch with building your credit, and that bad credit will adversely affect loans you can get and your insurance rates.
 However, it does help eliminate most of your unsecured debt (meaning debt besides your mortgage and car loans).

-First step: Contact a reputable bankruptcy lawyer and get a consultation.
+Contact a reputable bankruptcy lawyer and get a consultation.
 Bring in as much documentation as you can about your current financial picture (the current statements of all debts, estimates of all of your bills, and a list of all significant assets, for starters).